xebia/essentials/integrate-early.md

 ---

 layout: card
 category: realisation

 ---

 Integrate early

 ---

-<p>The point where two independently developed modules or systems
-      meet tends to be the locus of problems.
-Tackle these early on.</p>
+The point where two independently developed modules or systems meet tends to be the locus of problems.
+Tackle these early on.

 ---

 ### Motivation